zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 ## Fetching information during run execution

-While most of this document has been focused on fetching objects after a pipeline run has been completed, the same logic can also be used within the context of a running pipeline.
+While most of this document has focused on fetching objects after a pipeline run has been completed, the same logic can also be used within the context of a running pipeline.

 This is often desirable in cases where a pipeline is running continuously over time and decisions have to be made according to older runs.